toddwint/ztp/ZTP Instructions.md

 ## Restart the container

-Now that we have everything set up for our devices, it is time to start the container and let it provision all your devices.
+Now that we have everything set up for our devices, it is time to start the container, and let it provision all your devices.

 Run this command: